shirishp16/DentalX-AI/README.md

 - Learn page containing information about dental x-ray classification
 - Clean and responsive UI

-IMPORTANT: The /model and /backend contents must be downloaded for the model to run.
+IMPORTANT: The /model and /backend contents must be downloaded for the model to run only in local development.
 However, you can still view the UI and explore the other features of the site!

 ---